MicrosoftDocs/power-automate-docs/articles/guidance/planning/authentication-security.md

 ## On-premise Data gateway

-For desktop and website automations, On-premise data gateway is required so that programs that are installed in the on-premise machines (eg. browser extensions and Power Automate Desktop) can be accessed from the Power Automate cloud-based service.
+For desktop and website automation, On-premise data gateway is required so that programs that are installed in the on-premise machines (eg. browser extensions and Power Automate Desktop) can be accessed from the Power Automate cloud-based service.
 More information on [setting up on-premise data